Datia

-The old town is encircled by a stone wall and is home to gorgeous buildings and gardens.
+The old town is encircled by a stone wall and is home to gardens and palaces.
 The 17th-century palace of Bir Singh Ju Deo built in 1614 for the stay for his friend emperor Jehangir is a notable example of the Rajput - Mughal architecture of North India.
 It is the seven-story up and seven-story down palace commissioned by Raja Vir Singh Deo.
 Its symmetry and hilltop perch inspired Edwin Lutynes design for New Delhi.
 The town serves as a trading center for grains and cotton products.
 Handloom weaving is an important industry.
-The town is also a thriving pilgrimage spot for religious devotees.
+The city is also a thriving pilgrimage spot for religious devotees.
 There are many temples, including the renowned Shaktipeeth of Pitambara Devi, Dhumavati Temple, Gupteshwar Temple and Laghu Vrindavan.
 Pitambara Peeth is a famous Shakta Pitha dedicated to Goddess Baglamukhi, one of the ten Mahavidyas (wisdom goddesses), known for her powers of stambhana (paralysis of enemies) and protection.
 The temple is located at the entrance of Datia town gate.
 The spot is located about 1 km from Datia Bus Station and 3 km from Datia Railway Station on the Delhi-Chennai main line.
 The Dhumavati Main Temple, established by Golokwasi Swamiji Maharaj and the Vankhandeshwar temple, a Mahabharat period temple of Shiva are also the main attraction of the place.
-It was ruled by Bundela Rajputs until 1947 as vassals to Scindia dynasty.
-Currently, in Datia, the son of Lord Shri Rama, the descendants of Kush, Kushwaha Kshatriyas reside.
+It was ruled by Bundela Rajputs until 1947 as vassals to the Scindia dynasty.

 History

 The state was founded in 1626 by Bundela Rajputs.
 Rao Bhagwan Rao, 1st Rao of Datia and Baroni 1626/1656, received Datia and Baroni from his father, Raja Bir Singh Deo of Orchha in 1626, and established his own state.
-After he died in 1676, the state came under British control with other territories in Bundelkhand under the Treaty of Bassein in 1802.
-The ancient title of the ruling family was Maharaja Rao Raja, but in 1865 the British Government recognized only the title of Maharaja as hereditary.
-For the British, the Peshwa maintained a military force consisting of 945 cavalry, 5203 infantry, and 3 guns.
+After the Second Anglo-Maratha War, the state came under British control with other territories in Bundelkhand under the Treaty of Bassein in 1802.
+The ancient title of the ruling family was Rao, Raja and Maharaja, but in 1865 the British Government recognized only the title of Maharaja as hereditary.
+For the British, the State maintained a military force consisting of 945 cavalry, 5203 infantry, and 3 guns.

 The motto of the royal family was Wir dalap Sharandah ("Lord of the Brave Army, Giver of Refuge").
 In 1896-97, the state suffered from famine, and again to a lesser extent in 1899-1900.
 After India's independence in 1947, the Maharaja of Datia acceded the dominion of India, which later merged with the Union of India.
 Datia, together with the rest of the Bundelkhand agency, became part of the new state of Vindhya Pradesh in 1950.
 In 1956, the Vindhya Pradesh state was merged with certain other areas to form the state of Madhya Pradesh within the Union of India.